-Reflect the manubrium cranially, together with the Sternocleidomastoid, the sternohyoid muscles, and the medial ends of the clavicles, until the great vessels are exposed below the root of the neck.
+Reflect the manubrium cranially, together with the sternocleidomastoid, the sternohyoid muscles, and the medial ends of the clavicles, until the great vessels are exposed below the root of the neck.

 Remove any remnants of the thymus.

-Strip the pericardium from the thoracic cavity.
+Carefully remove any remaining pericardium from the thoracic cavity.

 2. PLEURAL SAC

-With your hands explore the recesses of the left and right pleural sacs or cavities.
+With your hands, explore the recesses of the left and right pleural sacs or cavities.

 Note that the parietal pleura extends farther caudally than the lungs on both sides.